How we feed (aside from also pasture grazing)

 We feed our all of our goats pellets twice a day (yes the boys too).
 They are mixed about 50/50 with alfalfa pellets.
 The goats in the adult pens are getting 16% non-medicated goat pellets.
 They get 2-3 of 4-quart scoops divided between 25+ goats- so not ALOT per goat.

-Pregnant goats get very little (if any) pellets the last 6-7 weeks of pregnancy- depends on how they keep weight without pellets. don't want a fat goat- but also want them to not lose condition.
+Pregnant goats get very little (if any) pellets after they are bred and then it is slowing increased the last 3-4 weeks of pregnancy- depends on how they keep weight without pellets. don't want a fat goat- but also want them to not lose condition or have ketosis with pregnancy.

 On the milk stand our goats get a mix of Alfalfa pellets, Black Oil Sunflower seeds, Whole Oats, and Triple Crown Senior Horse feed (beet pulp based feed).
 They are allowed as much as they can eat while on the stand.